 - Whole Organic Pasture Raised Eggs – The organic is a gimmick, not worth the price.
 Go heritage breed instead;

 - The Happy Egg Co.
 Organic – Pandering to those who put label over common sense.
 Buy their Heritage Breed eggs instead.

 - Eggland’s Best Cage Free – The Big Egg producer is testing the waters of big ticket eggdom with the "Cage Free" fad.
 Not far enough, and they could do a LOT to move the scale of pasture production.
 PASS.

 - Nest Fresh "Free Range" "Non-GMO" eggs.
 Free-Range is not Pasture.
 GMO?
 Really?
 They’re eggs, not pea plants.
 All hype.
 PASS,

 - Horizon Organic Free-Range Eggs – Another dairy trying to extend its brand into the egg arena.
 Go cold turkey, Horizon, and put out the pasture eggs that are worthy of the milk that you produce.
 PASS.

 - The Country Hen, Organic Cage-Free Omega-3 Large Eggs – Uses every hyped ‘biz’ buzzword on the box.
 Half-dozen.
 Outrageously overpriced.
 Egregious hype.

 Handling & Storage

-If you keep your eggs in the egg crates that they ship in, you obviously aren’t thinking through what you just put into your refrigerator.
+Keep your eggs in the egg crates that the farm ships them in?
+Think about what you just put into your refrigerator.

-- Handled by the three people who got there before you, opened them and thought… “Nah… I’ll buy the cheaper ones.” who may also have the sniffles.
+- Handled by the people who got there before you, opened them and thought…"Nah… I’ll buy the cheaper ones."
+They may also have the sniffles, or worse.